 College becomes the venue for some interesting and diverse conference groups.
 The conferences provide revenue to support College activities and assist in funding scholarships as well as provide employment for students on a casual basis.

-With a number of well developed function rooms available for day-conferencing, St Mary's College prides itself on the well-earned reputation for generous, delicious and home-made meals offered to guests.
+With a number of well developed function rooms available for dayconferencing, St Mary's College prides itself on the well-earned reputation for generous, delicious and home-made meals offered to quests.
+Emphasis in the food is about honest, freshly prepared dishes with considerable variety and generosity of service.
+Long may this last.